christa-baccas/CODE_QUIZ/README.md

 # HOMEWORK4_CODE_QUIZ
 # Description
-This project was to create a quiz witha minimum of 5 questions.
+This project was to create a quiz with a minimum of 5 questions.

 1. click start
     - timer start (countdown from 60 sec)